gardusig/guessclient/README.md

 - `cmd/`: Contains the main entry point of the application.
 - `guess/`: Contains the client logic for interacting with the Guess service.
 - `internal/`: Contains configuration constants and initialization logic.

+## Dependencies

+- `github.com/gardusig/guessproto`: Protobuf definitions for communication between the client and server.